yottta/advent-of-code/README.md

-# Advent of code 2022
+# Advent of code

-Solutions written in Golang for [Advent of Code 2022](https://adventofcode.com/2022).
+Solutions written in Golang for [Advent of Code](https://adventofcode.com).

 Each directory contains all the info for each problem.